Charleston Nursing Home Wandering and Elopement Guide

 - Third-party security or maintenance contractors

-Compensation Available in Wandering and Elopement Cases
+Compensation Available in Charleston Wandering and Elopement Cases

 - Economic damages cover concrete financial losses, including emergency medical treatment, hospitalization, surgery, rehabilitation, and funeral or burial expenses in fatal cases.